clugg/sm-json/README.md

 #### Options
 Options which modify how the parser works can be passed as the second parameter (e.g. `json_decode("[]", JSON_DECODE_SINGLE_QUOTES)`).
 * `JSON_DECODE_SINGLE_QUOTES`: accepts `'single quote strings'` as valid.
 A mixture of single and double quoted strings can be used in a structure (e.g. `['single', "double"]`) as long as quotes are matched correctly. *Note: encoded output will still use double quotes, and unescaping of single quotes in double quoted strings does not occur.*
-* `JSON_DECODE_ORDERED_KEYS`: effectively the same as `EnableOrderedKeys`, this will ensure that key insertion order tracking is enabled before decoding begins.

 ### Iteration
 #### Arrays